gitter-badger/ecs/README.md

 ### I copy&paste my reset components code again and again.
 How I can do it in other manner?

-If you want to simplify your code and keep reset-code in one place, you can use `IEcsAutoResetComponent` interface for components:
+If you want to simplify your code and keep reset-code in one place, you can use `IEcsAutoReset` interface for components:
 ```csharp
 class MyComponent : IEcsAutoReset {
     public object LinkToAnotherComponent;